AramPapaz/PPIN-Nevi-vs-Melanoma/README.md

 * transformers==4.55.2
 * numpy==1.26.4
 * pandas==2.2.2

 The statedict of DiffPIC can be found in the `DiffPIC/` folder with an example use case on the Test set.

+# Data
+The train, validation, and test sets of DiffPIC can be found in `PyG_data/`.
+The final interaction network based on DiffPIC predictions and the protein abundance workflow are found in `PPI_Networks`.
+The degree preserving rewiring and